HugoOlsson/sighted-app/readme.md

 <img src="media/sighted-logo.png" alt="Project Demo" width="200"/>

-Sighted is a project that will allow data, texts and plots of different kinds to be printed/plotted easily and performant from any language.
+Sighted enables effortless and high-performance printing and plotting of data, text, and visualizations from any programming language.

 In Sighted, the term **"print"** is used a bit differently then normal.
 Here, print is a generic verb for showing data of any kind.
-Texts, Errors, 3d-plots, Heatmaps, Tables etc.
+Texts, Errors, 3d-plots, Heatmaps, line charts, Tables etc.

 ## Who is this tool for?